eric-s-raymond/aicodeguide/README.md

 that exposes a webapp.
 You'll have to create an [Anthropic API account](https://console.anthropic.com/) to get access to an API key, or use some LLM available in [OpenRouter](https://openrouter.ai/).

-- If you already know how to code and are a terminal maniac like me, check [aider](https://aider.chat/), [Claude Code](https://docs.anthropic.com/en/docs/agents-and-tools/claude-code/overview) or [OpenAI Codex](https://github.com/openai/codex).
+- If you already know how to code and are a terminal maniac like us, check [aider](https://aider.chat/), [Claude Code](https://docs.anthropic.com/en/docs/agents-and-tools/claude-code/overview) or [OpenAI Codex](https://github.com/openai/codex).
 For those you'll need to setup API keys for Anthropic Claude, OpenAI GPT or for OpenRouter.

-> Suggestion: I really recommend creating an account in OpenRouter.
+> Suggestion: We really recommend creating an account in OpenRouter.
 It's really easy and you'll get access to the most updated LLM models and even free versions of it.
-For instance, my go-to LLM model these days is Gemini 2.5 Pro and I run it through OpenRouter for free (there are daily quotas of credits, but it's still an interesting option for experiments with aider and OpenHands, for instance).
+For instance, our go-to LLM model these days is Gemini 2.5 Pro and it's possible to run it through OpenRouter for free
+(there are daily quotas of credits, but it's still an interesting option for experiments with aider and OpenHands, for instance).

 > Important note: Claude Code is super expensive these days!
 You can easily spend $50/day.
 So be careful, monitor your usage.
-That's why I recommend starting with Cursor so you don't have to worry about it.
+That's why it's recommended to start with Cursor so you don't have to worry about it.

 📚 Resources: